spences10/scottspence.me/src/pages/md/now.md

 Due to work situation changing I have not been able to get to the gym as much as I would like to.

-Diet is the [see food diet] right now, this need to change I'm hoping once work has settled down I'll be able to work out some schedule.
+Diet is the [see food diet] right now, this needs to change I'm hoping once work has settled down I'll be able to work out something in the way of a schedule.

 <!-- Links -->